fairDataSociety/fairdrive-desktop-app/docs/index.md

 #### What is Lite account?

 - Lite account exists on local machine only.
 You can upgrade it to Portable FDS account using mnemonic later.
 Just enter username/password and new account will be auto-magically created.
 When logged in see information about it in 'File -> Account details.'

+#### What does `File => Accounts` do?

+- The accounts you use to log in into FDA are saved locally for your ease of use.
+You can switch users in just one single click.

+> **_Note:_**  Accounts only gets added here if you checked `Remember me` before login

+#### I have a `Portable account`.
+Can I use it alongside `Lite Account`?

+- Yes.
+If you created your account from the create-account-app, you can log in into id from FDA.
+FDA internally checks if the user has a portable account.
+So If you provide credentials of a portable account, you log in into that account.
+But If your user is not registered with a portable account, FDA creates a `Lite` user account and lets you use Fairdrive anonymously.

+#### Can I use `Lite Account` from other FDA installation or a different system?

+- Yes.
+Just go to `File => Account Details` from where you created the lite account.
+Copy the mnemonic.
+Then go to `File => Import Account`, where you what to import the account.

+> **_IMPORTANT:_**  FDA is still under heave development and does not support parallel usage.
+We recommend not to use same account from multiple installations.
+Do so might corrupt your data.

 [Bugs and issues](https://github.com/fairDataSociety/fairdrive-desktop-app/issues/issues)